Budgeting for a Disney World trip is tricky. There is so much to keep track of: flights, resorts, dining, souvenirs.

 To help you know how much and when to tip at Disney World, you’ll see that Disney prints the tip amount for 18% and 20% of the total on your receipt.

-Buffets are considered Table Service and tips are still expected at those locations.
+Buffets and family-style meals are considered Table Service and tips are still expected at those locations.

-Dining with a group of 6 or more?
-You’ll have an 18% automatic gratuity added to your ticket.
+At Disney World, parties of 6 or more will have an 18% automatic gratuity added to the ticket.

-Tips are included in your bill at a few locations.
-Cinderella’s Royal Table, Hoop-Dee-Doo Musical Revue, Spirit of Aloha, and Mickey’s Backyard BBQ all have the tip included in their prices.
+Tips are included in your bill at: Cinderella’s Royal Table, Hoop-Dee-Doo Musical Revue, and Spirit of Aloha.

-If you plan to visit Bibbidi Bobbidi Boutique (or any of the salons and spas)
+Do you tip at Bibbidi Bobbidi Boutique (or any of the salons and spas)?

 Just like you’d expect if you were getting a haircut at home, you’ll want to plan on tipping at Walt Disney World, too.

-Disney offers valet parking at all of its Deluxe Resorts as well as at Disney Springs.
+Disney offers valet parking at all of its Deluxe Resorts, at Coronado Springs, and at Disney Springs.